Dear Brothers and sisters

 The Word of the Lord.

-A reading from the letter of St Paul to the Romans 5:12-19
+A reading from the second letter of Saint Paul to Timothy.

 The Word of the Lord.

-A reading from the holy Gospel according to Matthew 4:1-11
+A reading from the holy Gospel according to Luke

 The Gospel of the Lord